« The support of the former communist countries of the Eastern Europe for the United

 Rumania and in Bulgaria.
 In the Bulgarian case, NATO represents an essential factor both

 for the regional balance and for the national security.
-The Iraqi crisis allowed certain anti-American circles in

 Europe and the anti-European and the other conservatives in the United States to express